-When the pump is being shutdown, the procedure should be the reverse of the start-up procedure. discharge valve, shutdown the driver, then close the suction valve.
+When the pump is being shutdown, the procedure should be the reverse of the start-up procedure.
+First, slowly close the discharge valve, shutdown the driver, then close the suction valve.
 Remember, closing the suction valve while the pump is running is a safety hazard and could seriously damage the pump and other equipment.